Saplings-Projects/1M_sub/CONTRIBUTING.md

 ## Commits

 Make commits in the following way:
-- Write an explicite title.
+- Write a clear title.
 If for example you decide to change a function you wrote previously, don't just write "changed function X", but explain what you changed in the function.
-If it's too long in a single title, either you can break your commit in multiple commits, or you can use the commit description.
+If it's too long in a single title, it might mean you can break your commit in multiple commits.
+If not you can use the commit description.
 - Commits should be of the minimal size possible.
 If you change multiple files in a single commit and the changes made don't influence each other, please break down your commit in multiple commits.

 ## Pull requests